Climate and Earth's Energy Balance

 Once you have completed this lab answer the Discussion and Stop and Think questions below.

 DiscussOnce you have produced your water cycle model, critique its effectiveness.
 Which parts of the water cycle were clearly demonstrated with this lab and which parts were not well represented?
 How might you document and share your demonstration with other students?
+Draw a sketch of you water cycle model and add words to describe the processes taking place in the model.

 Stop and Think